Frequently asked questions

 Where to send your prescription

 Some hospitals and clinics will offer to fax over your massage prescription for you.
-Unfortunately we do not have a fax system in place to receive prescription orders.
+Unfortunately I do not have a fax system in place to receive prescription orders.
 If your provider wishes to send the prescription on your behalf, they may do so by emailing:

 info@nurturedspiritmassage.com